Multiple Chemical Sensitivity

 Early access to appropriate information, support, treatment and an individual approach is vital for any chance of recovery.

-MCS is classified as a physical illness by the World Health Organisation (WHO) under the International Classification of Diseases ICD-10-SGB-V, T78.4.
-MCS is recognised as a medical illness in Germany, Denmark, Austria, Japan, Australia, Canada and the USA, where sufferers sometimes have access to appropriate medical treatment, housing and social support (although this is often not the case).
+MCS is not yet classified as a physical illness by the World Health Organisation (WHO).
+MCS is recognised in Germany, Denmark, Spain, Austria, Switzerland, Japan and several other countries, where sufferers sometimes have access to appropriate medical treatment, housing and social support (although this is often not the case).

 In the UK multiple sensitivities are listed as a symptom of ME, but MCS is not yet recognised as an illness in its own right.
 Medical support varies widely and there are no specialist NHS treatment facilities.
 Sufferers and their families are often left to cope as best they can without help – this is where we can make a difference!